Island Hopping in the Cyclades: Discovering Naxos & Santorini

 Walk the 6-mile trail from the town of Fira to Oia

-Tip: We had our hotel shuttle drop us off in Fira so we could hike the trail back to Oia.
-You can do the hike in either direction, but if you start at Fira your journey will be mainly downhill (warning: you will still have some hills to climb!) and you will get to see stunning views of Oia ahead.
-It is also suggested to do the hike early in the morning or later in the day to avoid the harsh sun.
+Tip: We had our hotel shuttle drop us off in Fira so we could hike back to Oia.
+You can do the trail either way, but starting in Fira means most of the walk is downhill (though there are still some hills to climb!).
+Plus, you get the amazing views of Oia ahead of you as you go.
+It’s best to do this hike early in the morning or later in the afternoon to avoid the strong midday sun.

 Swim in Ammoudi Bay